isabella232/sfcc-helpcenter/content/md/cartridge-configuration/04-import-images-configuration.md

 ::: warning

-When you use the system in 'both' mode, only image files will be visible into the grid vew in Salesforce.
+When you use the system in 'both' mode, only image files will be visible into the grid view in Salesforce.

 :::